|

 DIXIE:

-"Tenth."
 The origin of the

-American southern "Dixie" remains a mystery;
+American southern "Dixie" is uncertain;

 however, Louisiana dollars had the French word dix